 - Manages the network of municipal and library system boards to provide province-wide access to high-quality public library services for Albertans.

-- The Alberta Emergency Management Agency reports directly to the Minister and is responsible for co-ordinating a comprehensive, cross-government, all-hazards approach to managing emergencies in the province.
+- The Alberta Emergency Management Agency is responsible for co-ordinating a comprehensive, cross-government, all-hazards approach to managing emergencies in the province.

 - The Municipal Government Board is an independent, quasi-judicial board that conducts hearings and renders decisions on such matters as property assessment, and provides recommendations to Cabinet on matters defined under the Municipal Government Act, such as contested annexations.